-The Wilson's Disease Support Group – UK is grateful to all parties interested in doing research into Wilson's disease.
-The following is a list of people/organisations who are currently conducting studies/trials.
-If you are a Wilson's disease patient and would like to take part in research, please complete and return the WD Patient Register - UK form (see link on right of this page) or contact WDSG-UK direct.
+The Wilson's Disease Support Group – UK is grateful to all parties interested in conducting clinical trials or doing research into Wilson's disease.
+The following is a list of organisations/pharma companies who are currently conducting studies/trials.
+Should you wish to put yourself forward for a particular Study/trial, then if you have any concerns please consult your treating physician.
+Meanwhile, if you are a Wilson's disease patient living in the UK and would, in general, like to take part in research or being interviewed by a Medical Research company, please consider completing and returning the WD Patient Register - UK form (see link opposite / below), so that we can contact you directly when a suitable study comes to our attention.
+Thank you.

 UCL Queen Square Institute of Neurology, London - The CROWD Study (Cohort Research On Wilson's Disease) – A UK wide research Study on Wilson's disease

-This Study was launched in 2019 and aims to see why some Wilson's disease patients develop liver problems and others develop neurological or psychiatric problems.
-The Study is currently on hold due to the Covid 19 pandemic, but if you are interested in taking part please visit www.thecrowdstudy.com or contact the Study co-ordinator via WDSG-UK for further information.
+This Study was launched in 2019 and its aims were to see why some Wilson's disease patients develop liver problems and others develop neurological or psychiatric problems.

 University of Sheffield, Dept of Neuroscience